 District of Columbia

 Morriah concentrates her legal work in resolving family disputes.
 She has a complementary practice in both family law and trust and estate litigation.
 Morriah is a trial lawyer with an active tri-jurisdictional practice in Maryland, Virginia, and the District of Columbia.
 Morriah’s years of experience in settling disputes complements her extensive trial practice work so that she can serve a broad range of client needs, from challenging litigation to the thoughtful, personal settlement work necessary to preserve family relationships notwithstanding difficult legal disputes.
 While her first goal is to preserve family resources by keeping cases out of court, when the case demands it, Morriah provides vigorous representation in trying court contests.
 Morriah has been specially trained in the Collaborative Law process and can represent clients in any type of out-of-court settlement process.

 In her family law practice, Morriah has handled cases involving custody, divorce, child support, alimony modification, same-sex disputes, post-judgment enforcement and modifications, premarital and post marital agreements, and legions of other family law issues.
 Morriah is also a trained child advocate who can serve as a child’s lawyer in a court dispute.

-Morriah’s fiduciary litigation practice focuses on helping clients untangle the complexities of estate and trust matters and skillfully representing them in court.
+Morriah’s estate and trust litigation practice focuses on helping clients untangle the complexities of estate and trust matters and skillfully representing them in court.
 Morriah approaches these cases with Pasternak & Fidis’s elite team of estates and trusts lawyers so that these matters have the benefit of their deep understanding of evolving, complex estate and trust laws.
 Morriah’s estate and trust litigation experience includes will challenges, trust reformation actions, trustee disputes, estate administration conflicts, estate and trust construction controversies, guardianship disputes, beneficiary designation conflicts, power of attorney abuse and misuse, testamentary-instrument validity, and other probate disputes.